I decided to talk a bit more about our homeschooling today.

 We also had our ‘bucket list’ (coming up next week) project and it was another experience.
 They came up with really cool things and arts, as you’ll see when they’re ready.

 Other than that, we just have our walks – they happen whenever the weather’s good.
 During the walks, here in NZ, they have amazing educational signs and we read them all.
 They play loads of physical stuff at home, especially Jose and Coral (like push up contests, climbing walls, and doorways, cartwheels, runs, jumping on the bed, jumping from bed to bed, etc).
 I should try to make Melissa participate more on those, but she’s usually busy drawing.

 Which brings us to their personal interests.
 Melissa (13) spends most of her days drawing.
 She used to bake a lot, but she hasn’t done it much unless we ask her to.
 She paints, but it’s not too often since she needs to set up all her painting stuff every time and maybe it’s too much to do every time.

 Joao likes reading and he does that a lot.
 Sometimes we need to ask him to stop reading and do something else.
 He draws, does origami, plays a little, but he must spend half his days reading.

 Jose likes to do origami, and he used to do that a lot.
 He’s been doing less of that because we mostly can’t take everything he makes and he gets sad to leave his stuff behind.
 He’s been trying to help cooking or to do whatever his siblings are doing.

 Coral likes to play with her miniature animals, dragons or ponies, draw and make Blutack sculptures.
-She’s been making really cool stuff, and drawing really nice and cute stuff (that we can recognise).
+She’s been making really cool stuff and drawing really nice and cute stuff (that we can recognize).
 She also loves to cook, which is cute, but sometimes I wish she wouldn’t.
 It takes just so much longer with her…

 So, that’s basically it.
 They cook, clean, pack, unpack, and all that.
 Can you see how they can learn every subject like this?
 What else should we include in our daily activities?